mderisio/100daysofcode/Daily Log.md

 ## Day 7: December 23, 2021

-**Today's Progress**: Today I begun to learn about Input and Output, specifiers for integers and floating point numbers and buffering.
+**Today's Progress**: Today I began to learn about Input and Output, specifiers for integers and floating point numbers and buffering.
 Slow but taking time to go over the basics many times.
 I wrote an improved version of the "guess the number" game.

 **Thoughts:** Day 7 discipline and consistence are key for progress.